How Do I Handle My Puppy’s Increased Energy Levels?

 Brain Games and Puzzle Toys

 One effective way to provide mental stimulation is through brain games and puzzle toys.
-These types of activities require your puppy to think, problem-solve, and use their senses to find hidden treats or solve puzzles.
+These types of activities require your puppy to think, problem-solve, and use their senses to find hidden or solve puzzles.
 Interactive toys, such as treat-dispensing balls and puzzle feeders, can keep your puppy engaged and mentally stimulated.
-You can also create DIY brain games using household items, such as hiding treats under cups or teaching them to find hidden toys.
+You can also create brain games using household items, such as hiding treats under cups or teaching them to find hidden toys.

 Training Sessions and Commands

 Training sessions are not just about teaching your puppy basic obedience commands but also serve as an excellent source of mental stimulation.
 Teaching your puppy new tricks and commands their cognitive abilities and helps focus their energy on learning and problem-solving.
-Regular training sessions can be short but frequent, allowing your puppy to concentrate and retain information better.
-Positive reinforcement training methods, such as using treats and praise, are effective in keeping the sessions fun and rewarding for your puppy.
+Regular training sessions can be short but frequent, allowing your puppy to concentrate and retain information better. training methods, such as using treats and praise, are effective in keeping the sessions fun and rewarding for your puppy.

 Incorporating Environmental Enrichment